 8. Dry Shaving Is Not Thorough

 Dry shaving will not provide you with a clean shave.
-In fact, when using a dry electric shaver, you may need to cut your hair more often so that it does not grow again after two days of shaving.
+When using a dry electric shaver, you may need to cut your hair more often so that it does not grow again after two days of shaving.
 It is even harder to get a silky smooth shave when you use an electric shaver.

 Tips For Getting A Perfect Dry Shave

 As different experts in skincare explain, with dry shaving, good things can always happen when you begin by exfoliating.
-Not only will the red bumps and acne lessen, but your skin will glow as well.
+Not only will the red bumps and acne lessen, but your skin will also glow.
 Besides, shaving will be a little easier.
 For that reason, it is slightly for minor skin ailments and razor bumps.

-With that said, in many cases, the skin on your face is usually sensitive compared to other parts of your body.
-This would mean that you need to incorporate a unique exfoliating technique to loosen the lingering skin.
-After that, make use of your fingers to scrub your skin in circular motions using an exfoliating cream.
+That said, in many cases, the skin on your face is usually sensitive compared to other parts of your body.
+This would mean you must incorporate a unique exfoliating technique to loosen the lingering skin.
+After that, use your fingers to scrub your skin in circular motions using an exfoliating cream.

 2. Use An Electric Shaver